RomelTorres/alpha_vantage/README.md

 ```

 ## Documentation
-To find out more about the available api calls, visit the alpha-vantage documentation at http://www.alphavantage.co/documentation/ and to find out
-about what this wrapper can do, please visit its own documentation at https://alpha-vantage.readthedocs.io/en/latest/
+The code documentation can be found at https://alpha-vantage.readthedocs.io/en/latest/